tungt84/mod_auth_mellon/README.md

         # Default: MellonEnvVarsSetCount Off
         MellonEnvVarsSetCount On

-        # If MellonSessionDump is set, then the SAML session will be
-        # available in the MELLON_SESSION environment variable
-        MellonSessionDump Off

-        # If MellonSamlResponseDump is set, then the SAML authentication
-        # response will be available in the MELLON_SAML_RESPONSE environment
-        # variable
-        MellonSamlResponseDump Off

         # MellonRequire allows you to limit access to those with specific
         # attributes.
 The syntax is
         # 'MellonRequire <attribute name> <list of valid values>'.